 All sites are assessed for student safety.
 Details of this assessment are included in the Training Site Safety Policy.
 Faculty shall not provide health services for students if they are directly involved in the assessment of the students; however, in the event of an emergency, faculty should perform services to stabilize a student until the appropriate transfer of care can occur.
 Please see the Conflict of Interest - Physician-Student Health Services Relationship Policy.

-The University of Arizona College of Medicine - Phoenix requires that all students have an updated immunization record.
+COM-P requires that all students have an updated immunization record.
 Please see the Immunization and Health Screening Policy for details regarding the contents of the record.